Padres vs Marlins Odds, Spread, and Total

 Padres vs Marlins Predictions and Picks

-San Diego is 23-27 on the road and 6-4 in its last ten games.
-The team ranks 25th in runs scored, 16th in batting average, 16th in on-base percentage, and 24th in slugging percentage.
-On the pitching side, they are fifth in ERA.
+San Diego is 24–27 on the road and 7–3 in its last 10 games.
+The team is tied for 24th in runs scored, 16th in batting average, 16th in on-base percentage, and 24th in slugging percentage.
+On the pitching side, they rank fifth in ERA.
 Manny Machado leads the team in batting average, home runs, and RBIs.
-He had two hits, including a grand slam, in the Washington series.
-The Padres will look to maintain their strong play on both sides of the ball coming out of the All-Star break.
-On the mound for San Diego is Randy Vasquez, who is 3-4 with a 3.80 ERA.
-He has three quality starts this season and allowed three runs against the Marlins on May 26.
+In Game 1, he went 0-for-4.
+On the mound for the Padres is Ryan Bergert, who is 1–0 with a 2.84 ERA.
+He has no quality starts this season but alternates between shutouts and allowing two to three runs.